isomerpages/moe-firsttoapayohpri/index.md

       title: Outstanding Youth in Education Award 2025
       subtitle: NEWS & ANNOUNCEMENTS
       id: infopic
-      description: The Outstanding Youth in Education Award (OYEA) recognises young teachers, aged 35 and below, who are inspiring role models for the teaching profession.
+      description: Do you know a passionate young teacher (aged 35 and below) who inspires students and peers?
+We invite you to nominate our inspiring young teachers for the OYCA!
       button: Nominate here
       url: https://go.gov.sg/oyea2025
       image: /images/HOMEPAGE/Slide2.jpg